TsarBombastic/MSC-Thesis-IS-S4343611/README.md

 # Running DeepSeek_Annotator.ipynb
 1. Ensure you have the data.zip file (or a folder of .txt files) generated from the scraper.
-2. Load DeepSeek_Annotator.ipynb in Colab or Jupyter*.
+2. Load DeepSeek_Annotator.ipynb in Colab or Jupyter Notebook/Anaconda*.
 3. If using Colab, upload data.zip and the metadata CSV to the runtime environment.
 4. - Locate the client = OpenAI(...) setup in the code.
    - Replace 'API-KEY' with your active DeepSeek API key.